Title Subtitle

 Stan Goldberg

 Dr. Stan Goldberg is Professor Emeritus from San Francisco State University and an HVA Member who currently serves as a bedside volunteer at Pathways in San Francisco, CA. In addition, he is associated with the Jewish Healing Center-Kol Haneshama.
 He has served at George Mark Children's House in San Leandro, CA, the Zen Hospice Project's Guest House until it closed for renovation, as well as Hospice By the Bay, in San Francisco.
 He has authored six books, more than fifty articles, chapters, essays and poems, and his original research on change has been quoted in newspapers, magazines, and on radio.
 He has led workshops on change and transitions both nationally and internationally.
-His latest book, Lessons for The Living: Stories of Forgiveness, Gratitude, and Courage at the End of Life (published by Shambhala Press and distributed by Random House), a memoir of his experiences as a hospice volunteer, recently won the Grand Prize at the London Book Festival.
+He was HVA's Volunteer of the Year for 2009.

 [Bereavement Thoughts]